Docs › Examples › Basics

 Match the projection of another file

-match= reads the CRS of another file and projects the target to match it — handy when assembling multiple datasets that need to share a coordinate system.
+match= reads the CRS of another layer or .prj file and projects the target to match it — handy when assembling multiple datasets that need to share a coordinate system.

 Classification and styling